 We’re here to answer your questions about our PhD program.

 Embarking on your doctoral studies in psychology is a serious decision.
 We’ve provided answers below to the questions we have been most frequently asked by prospective PhD students.

-All materials must be submitted by December 1, 2020.
+All materials for the doctoral psychology program must be submitted by December 1, 2020.

-Unofficial scores should be sent to email@example.com as soon as possible and will be placed within your application for review.
-The official scores should reach us by November 30.
+Unofficial scores should be sent to firstname.lastname@example.org as soon as possible and will be placed within your application for review.
+Your official scores should reach us by November 30.

-- Applicants must take the Verbal, Quantitative and Psychology subject test of the GRE: A minimum of 50th percentile for each section.
-GREs have to be taken within 5 years of the anticipated entrance date into the program.
-The subject test will be waived for Fall 2021 Admissions.
+- Applicants must take the verbal, quantitative and psychology subject test of the GRE and earn a minimum of 50th percentile for each section.
+GREs have to be taken within five years of the anticipated entrance date into the program.
+The subject test will be waived for Fall 2021 admissions.

 - A minimum GPA of 3.5 is strongly preferred, and quality of undergraduate education, as well as academic awards and honors, will be considered.
 Graduate degrees will also be factored in.

 - Applicants should have majored in psychology, or at least have completed a minimum set of five psychology courses, including (1) introductory or general psychology, (2) statistics, (3) research or experimental methods, (4) abnormal psychology or psychopathology, and (5) developmental psychology.